Gabriel Buitrago won a combat medal in Afghanistan. Now he's at Adelphi getting a master’s degree in supply chain management.

 In one year, learn to solve the most complex supply chain challenges and propel your career as a supply chain professional with a master’s degree in supply chain management from Adelphi.

 Effective management of a supply chain is the key to a company’s success, and the demand for supply chain professionals is rapidly growing.
-With a master of science degree in supply chain management, you will be prepared to launch your supply chain manager career in areas such as global sourcing, logistics optimization, project management, operations management, demand planning and many more.
+With an MS in supply chain management, you will be prepared to launch your supply chain manager career in areas such as global sourcing, logistics optimization, project management, operations management, demand planning and many more.

 I am amazed at how interlinked my job responsibilities as a supply chain planner have been with the courses at Adelphi.
 The professors have equipped me with the skills, tools and knowledge needed in managing inventory.
 I feel confident in using the principles I have learned at Adelphi to solve problems and make recommendations to executive leaders.

-Thanks to Adelphi’s partnership with the Long Island/New York City Chapter of the Association of Supply Chain Management, all ASCM members receive a 15% discount on tuition when you sign up for a business degree.
+Thanks to Adelphi partnerships with the New York City/Long Island Forum of the Association of Supply Chain Management and the Hauppauge Industrial Association-Long Island, all ASCM and HIA-LI members receive a 15 percent discount on tuition when they sign up for a business degree.
 We are committed to helping you afford an Adelphi education in this critical field.

-Our supply chain master’s program, both online and on campus, offers exceptional opportunities — like working with our Innovation Center.
+Our supply chain master’s degree program, both online and on campus, offers exceptional opportunities —like working with our Innovation Center.
 Using a project-based approach, you’ll engage in real-world challenges faced by corporations, governments and nonprofit organizations.
 At Adelphi, you’ll have countless other life-changing opportunities in the New York area, including:

 We regularly host industry leaders for networking events and classroom presentations, keeping you connected to a successful business community.
 You’ll also be able to tap into a powerful network of more than 18,000 Robert B. Willumstad School of Business alumni, many of whom work just over 20 miles away in New York City.